 Formula 1 drivers to ask for more input over where sport races after Saudi Arabia drama

-A number of drivers did not want to continue with Saudi Arabian GP after Friday missile attack nearby; Incident said to have accelerated a desire from the drivers to discuss having more influence on sport's policy
+A number of drivers did not want to continue with Saudi Arabian GP after Friday missile attack nearby; Incident said to have accelerated a desire from the drivers to discuss having more influence on sport's policy; F1 intends to keep racing in Saudi Arabia despite drivers' misgivings

 Formula One's drivers are preparing to ask for more input over where the sport races in future.

+A number of drivers did not want to continue with the Saudi Arabian GP race weekend after Friday's missile attack just seven miles from the Jeddah circuit.

+The incident is said to have accelerated a desire from the drivers to discuss having more influence on the sport's policy.

-As Sky Sports News reported on Monday, the drivers are set for a meeting with F1 bosses following the events in Saudi Arabia last weekend.
+As Sky Sports News reported on Monday, the drivers are set for meetings with F1 bosses following the events of the weekend.

-Top of the agenda will be the security threat surrounding a militant attack on a nearby oil facility during Friday practice in Jeddah.
+On the agenda will be the militant attack on the nearby Aramco oil facility.

-A number of drivers did not want to continue with the race weekend but were talked around by F1 chief Stefano Domenicali and team bosses following a series of meetings.

-The incident is said to have accelerated a desire from the drivers for more involvement in the sport's policy making.
+F1 will also present more details of the security measures which helped safeguard the Grand Prix, though the future of the event itself is not thought to be in doubt despite some drivers' misgivings.

 F1 decides on the calendar and seek to be open and collaborative with their various stakeholders, including all 10 teams.